lyfe691/ChatApp/README.md

 ## 🤝 Contributing

-We welcome contributions!
+I welcome contributions!
 To contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).